-Join Green Energy Ohio as we explore these issues with Congresswoman Elaine Luria, U.S. Navy veteran and member of the Armed Services, Veterans Affairs, and Homeland Security Committees.
+On March 8, Green Energy Ohio explored these issues with Congresswoman Elaine Luria, U.S. Navy veteran and member of the Armed Services, Veterans Affairs, and Homeland Security Committees.
 Rep. Luria’s district includes Naval Station Norfolk, the largest naval base in the world, and one situated in an area along the East Coast that has already begun to experience the effects of rising sea levels.

 Meet Our Speakers